IRL2/SubtleGame/README.md

 3. Install the following packages in this environment by clicking on the following URLs and following the up-to-date installation instructions.
     - [Numpy](https://anaconda.org/anaconda/numpy)
     - [Random-Username](https://pypi.org/project/random-username/)
-    - [Narupa Protocol](https://gitlab.com/intangiblerealities/narupa-protocol/-/tree/master), by typing `conda install -c irl -c omnia -c conda-forge narupa-server` into your terminal.
+    - [Nanover Protocol](https://github.com/IRL2/nanover-protocol), by typing `conda install -c irl -c omnia -c conda-forge nanover-server` into your terminal.
     - [Knot-Pull](https://github.com/dzarmola/knot_pull)
 4. Open the `SubtleGame` directory in your favourite Python IDE.
 Select the `subtle-game` conda environment as your python interpreter and set the `SubtleGame` directory to be the root.
 Note that if you are running the puppeteering-client script from the terminal, ensure that you have activated the subtle-game environment by typing `conda activate subtle-game`.